 In April 2014, the FASB issued ASU 2014-08 (ASU 2014-08), Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, which raises the threshold for disposals to qualify as discontinued operations.
 Under the new guidance, a disposal representing a strategic shift that has (or will have) a major effect on an entity's financial results or a business activity classified as held for sale, should be reported as discontinued operations.
 ASU 2014-08 also expands the disclosure requirements for discontinued operations and adds new disclosures for individually significant dispositions that do not qualify as discontinued operations.
 ASU 2014-08 is effective prospectively for fiscal years, and interim reporting periods within those years, beginning after December 15, 2014, which is the Company's first quarter of fiscal year 2016.
 Early adoption is permitted, but only for disposals (or classifications as held for sale) that have not been reported in the financial statements previously issued or available for issuance.
-As of August 1, 2015, there have been no disposals or classifications as held for sale that would be subject to ASU 2014-08.
-As such, the Company will consider the adoption of this standard upon the earlier of a disposal or classification as held for sale.
+As of August 1, 2015, there have been no disposals or classifications as held for sale.